ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 );
 ```

 How about a line-drawing animation?
-The one below is pulled from [Amelia Carlie's pen](https://codepen.io/acarlie/pen/eYmqEVB) but you could do [more decorative elements](https://codepen.io/lorryc/pen/pjwEJK), draw [outlines of shapes](https://codepen.io/shdesign/pen/aGzjBR), or create [an ongoing visualization](https://codepen.io/juliangarnier/pen/ZeEpgd) if you'd like to.
+The one below is pulled from [Amelia Carlie's pen](https://codepen.io/acarlie/pen/eYmqEVB) but you could do [more decorative elements](https://codepen.io/lorryc/pen/pjwEJK), draw [outlines of shapes](https://codepen.io/shdesign/pen/aGzjBR), or create [an ongoing visualization](https://codepen.io/juliangarnier/pen/ZeEpgd) if you'd like.

 ```js
 console.info(